okeshawarz/prospectus/keshawarz_prospectus_v2.md

 Following Ricardo, Marx also deals primarily with the case of rents in agriculture and mining, paid to a class of landlords by a class of capitalists.
-We can make use of @resnick1989's framework here and think of the institution of land ownership as a *subsumed class process*, where the surplus value generated by the productive sector is then distributed to the landlord class as a condition of existance of the *fundamental class* process, which is the direct extraction of surplus value through the process of commodity production.
+We can make use of @resnick1989's framework here and think of the institution of land ownership as a *subsumed class process*, where the surplus value generated by the productive sector is then distributed to the landlord class as a condition of existence of the *fundamental class* process, which is the direct extraction of surplus value through the process of commodity production.
 Marx begins with the premise that "landed property is based on the monopoly by certain persons over definite portions of the globe, as exclusive spheres of their private will to the exclusion of all others."
-Under capitalist relations, the relationship between the landlord and the industrial capitalist "...totally separates land as an instrument of production from landed property and landower-- *for whom the land merely represents a certain money assessment which he collects by virtue of his monopoly from the industrial capitalist*, the capitalist farmer..." (emphasis added).
+Under capitalist relations, the relationship between the landlord and the industrial capitalist "...totally separates land as an instrument of production from landed property and landowner-- *for whom the land merely represents a certain money assessment which he collects by virtue of his monopoly from the industrial capitalist*, the capitalist farmer..." (emphasis added).
 In other words, land becomes an expression of monetary value,